 - Advocating for systems level changes

-- Educate lawmakers on needed statutory changes and domestic violence
+- Educate lawmakers on needed statutory changes and sexual and domestic violence

-- Working with the criminal justice system, human services, and other community partners to enhance system responses to domestic violence
+- Working with the criminal justice system, human services, and other community partners to enhance system responses to sexual and domestic violence

-We track a number of bills relating to domestic violence victims and survivors increasing batterer accountability, and funding for domestic violence programs and services.
-The legislative session starts the second Monday in January and goes for about 100 days.
+We track a number of bills relating to sexual and domestic violence victims/survivors, increasing batterer accountability, and funding for sexual and domestic violence programs and services.
+The Arizona Legislative Session starts the second Monday in January every year and goes for approximately 100 days.

 We send out weekly Legislative Updates every Monday during the legislative session.
 If you are interested in receiving these updates, please sign-up to receive Legislative Updates and Action Alerts via email.